 In the screen shot below, an engineer is doing a site inspection for bridge.
 In the physical world, this can be quite difficult and dangerous to do, but with holographic rendering and spatial visualization, the engineer can be virtually ported to the site, and do a more thorough job with no risk of harm.
 This isn’t what knowledge workers deal with in the office, but without the constraints of time or space, it’s not hard to imagine how Mesh can enable new forms of collaboration.

 To conclude, I’ll deftly jump from the virtual promises of Mesh back to the real world of collaboration that Teams is expressly built for.
 I only took in a few sessions during Ignite, but that included an update specifically for Teams.
 Prior to Ignite, I also attended an analyst-only briefing on these updates, so there wasn’t anything there new for me.
 It’s worth noting, though, that the Teams updates at Ignite were geared to a general audience rather than analysts.
 The features were the same, but I found them presented in a more relatable way at Ignite, where the benefits for users were more apparent.
-Both updates were informative, and in short, Teams has lots of great new features, and you can explore them here.
+Both updates were informative, and in short, Teams has lots of great new features.

 Finally, I’ll add a coda to Microsoft’s collaboration story that can be easy to overlook.
 Last year, Microsoft acquired Metaswitch, a company I have a long history with, and happened to brief with them during Ignite.
 At face value, the fit is hard to see, but at minimum, Microsoft gained a first-rate engineering organization with deep expertise in carrier networks.
 Not only that, but Metaswitch’s MaX UC has strong mobile UC capabilities, something I was able to validate first-hand via market research I conducted for them last March.